rk097/gdlrrlist.cf/README.md

 [![Run on Repl.it](https://repl.it/badge/github/rk097/gdlrrlist.cf)](https://repl.it/github/rk097/gdlrrlist.cf)

 This is the OLD VERSION (php-setup frontend-based) of the full code repository for the LRR List website.
 Have a look around!
-The CURRENT VERSION (nodejs ejs setup backend-based) is here https://replit.com/@GDhpsk/gdlrrlist
+The CURRENT VERSION (nodejs ejs setup backend-based) is here https://replit.com/@GDhpsk/gdlrrlist (hint: requires MongoDB. not beginner-friendly.)

 For anyone interested in making a fork of this repository for your own custom list, without all the hoops of running a fork of Pointercrate:
 - Click on the Run on Repl.it button